Philanatidae/FaithfulFountain/README.md

  - Scenes
  - CVars

 Processes can be added to the main GameServicer's ProcessManager, which are updated every update cycle.
-Processes can be chained together, for example types of animation or dialog boxes can be chains of processes.
+Processes can be chained together, for example animation or dialog boxes can be individual processes chained together.

 There are four main types of processes:
  - Tasks: timers, animations, etc.